 - Sleeps very hot

 To battle heat retention, manufacturers came up with a solution in terms of open-cell foam.
-While it still provides similar and familiar feel, small air pockets provide a much cooler sleeping experience and better response time.
+While it still provides a similar and familiar feel, small air pockets provide a much cooler sleeping experience and enhanced response time.

 - Better cooling